-The Narcissist’s Flying Monkeys
+The Narcissist’s Fan Club (aka Flying Monkeys)

 “The only thing necessary for the triumph of evil is for good men to do nothing.” – Edmund Burke